picosh/docs/posts/getting-started.md

 > By signing up to pico, you agree to our [privacy policy](/privacy) and our
 > [terms of service](/ops).

-To get started, simply use SSH:
+To get started, `ssh` into our TUI console:

 ```bash
 ssh pico.sh